 “I Have a Dream”

-Carried by the strength of his charisma and the force of his convictions, the “I have a dream” speech became a beacon of the civil rights movement, with a message of optimism and courage for a future defined by equality for people of all races and religions.
+Carried by the strength of his charisma and the force of his convictions, the “I Have a Dream” speech became a beacon of the civil rights movement, with a message of optimism and courage for a future defined by equality for people of all races and religions.

-Soaring to a crescendo, King called for a ringing of the bells of freedom across the country, “And when this happens”, he said, “We will be able to speed up that day when all God’s children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands and sing in the words of the old Negro spiritual, ‘Free at last!
+Soaring to a crescendo, Dr. King called for a ringing of the bells of freedom across the country, “And when this happens”, he said, “We will be able to speed up that day when all God’s children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands and sing in the words of the old Negro spiritual, ‘Free at last!
 Free at last!
 Thank God Almighty, we are free at last!’”

 Rolex and Martin Luther King

-It is a model that has found itself on the wrist of many great and influential people over its lifetime, including President Eisenhower and British Prime Minister Winston Churchill.
+It is a model that has found itself on the wrist of many great and influential people over its lifetime, including President Eisenhower and British Prime Minister, Winston Churchill.

 The Swiss watchmakers are no strangers to the fight against oppression.
-During the Second World War, they were unequivocal in their support for the Allied forces battling Hitler’s fascist armies; a bold move considering their supposedly neutral country was surrounded on every border by Nazi or Nazi-occupied lands.
+During the Second World War, they were unwavering in their support for the Allied forces battling Hitler’s fascist armies; a bold move considering their supposedly neutral country was surrounded on every border by Nazi or Nazi-occupied lands.

-Yet his continuing influence is still being felt today, his stature as a true American patriot acknowledged with the posthumous awarding of both the Presidential Medal of Freedom and the Congressional Gold Medal.
+His continuing influence is still being felt today, his stature as a true American patriot acknowledged with the posthumous awarding of both the Presidential Medal of Freedom and the Congressional Gold Medal.

 A stainless steel and 14k gold Rolex Datejust ref.
 1601